How to Build Fish House

 Supports for hole cover

 The finished fishing hut can either be left in place on the lake or towed into place when needed.
-If it is going to be left on the lake, a constant eye will need to be kept on the weather, to ensure that warming won’t cause the ice to melt enough so as to create an unsafe condition.
+If it is going to be left on the lake, a constant eye will need to be kept on the weather, to ensure that warming won’t cause the ice to melt enough to create an unsafe condition.
 It would be a shame to lose the fishing house the first season, just because of not paying attention to the ice melting.
 Oops!